-• Students are expected to be in classes promptly.
-Students are not allowed to be out of class without the permission of the principal/assistant principal.
+- 1. Students are expected to be in classes promptly.
+Students are not allowed to be out of class without the permission of the principal/assistant principal. - 2.
+Students are allowed sufficient time to pass from one class to the next and should not be tardy except in cases of emergency.
+In the event the student needs more than the specified time, the student should report to their class first and obtain the permission of the teacher. - 3.
+Tardiness will result in morning or afternoon detention. - 4.
+Work missed due to an unexcused tardy may not be made up.
+A student is tardy to school if the student arrives any time after the tardy bell for the first period or after the student's first class begins.
+Any student who is tardy to school MUST report to the appropriate administrative office BEFORE going to his/her assigned class. - 5.
+Tardiness due to personal illness, illness in the family, death in the family, or other emergencies may be approved if a written note from the student's parent/guardian or the person responsible for bringing the student to school is presented at the time of arrival.
+This will count against your 10 parent notes allowed for the entire school year.
+Oversleeping, clock failure, missed rides, etc. will not be an excuse for tardiness.
+In all cases, the principal in charge of issuing the admittance slip may, in his/her absolute discretion, verify any such note. - 6.
+Unexcused tardiness of more than five minutes will be considered as cutting. - 7.
+Students in attendance for less than 30 minutes in a class period will be counted absent for that period.

-- Students are allowed sufficient time to pass from one class to the next and should not be tardy except in cases of emergency.
-In the event the student needs more than the specified time, the student should report to their class first and obtain the permission of the teacher. - Unexcused tardies will result in disciplinary action. - Work missed due to an unexcused tardy may not be made up. - A student is tardy to school if the student arrives any time after the tardy bell for first period or after the student's first class begins.
-Any student who is tardy to school MUST report to the appropriate administrative office BEFORE going to his/her assigned class. - Tardiness due to personal illness, illness in the family, death in the family, or other emergencies may be approved if a written note from the student's parent/guardian or the person responsible for bringing the student to school is presented at the time of arrival.
-Oversleeping, clock failure, missed rides, etc. will not be excused tardies.
-In all cases, the principal in charge of issuing the admittance slip may, in his/her absolute discretion, verify any such note - Students in attendance for less than 30 minutes in a class period will be counted absent for that period.
-School principals are authorized to determine appropriate management and disciplinary techniques to be used when students are tardy to school or classes.
+School principals are authorized to determine appropriate management and disciplinary techniques to be used when students are tardy for school or classes.